fredguinog/propensity-gbdt/README.md

 *   `period_effect_format` (str): A format string for displaying numeric results in plot annotations of period results.
 Defaults to `'{:.2f}'`.
 *   `seed` (int, optional): A random seed to ensure reproducibility of the MCMC sampling and other random processes.
 Defaults to `222`.
 *   `gram_cond_threshold` (float, optional): The maximum allowable value for the Gram matrix condition number.
 This is used as a threshold to detect multicollinearity among control units; solutions exceeding it are flagged.
 Defaults to 100.0.
-*   `max_weight_threshold` (float, optional): The maximum permissible weight for any single control unit in the synthetic control.
-This helps prevent the model from relying too heavily on one donor unit.
-Defaults to 0.5.
+*   `max_gini_threshold` (float, optional): The maximum permissible gini of the weight distribution for the synthetic control.
+This helps prevent the model from relying too heavily on one control unit.
+Defaults to 0.4.
-*   `min_perc_chains_below_weight_threshold` (float, optional): The minimum percentage of MCMC chains where a donor unit's weight must be below the `max_weight_threshold`.
+*   `min_perc_chains_below_gini_threshold` (float, optional): The minimum percentage of MCMC chains where gini of the weight distribution must be below the `max_gini_threshold`.
 This ensures the weight constraint is robustly met.
 Defaults to 0.67.

 ## Citation